IRON HORSE RULES

 INDIVIDUAL CHALLENGE RIDE

 Each competitor will negotiate a course that is unknown to them prior to this event.
 It will require some advanced skills usage.
 No breaks for portions and other possible surface changes to navigate through.
-The course will be walked through and explained 1 time to the group and then a demo will be performed for them 1 time.
+The course will be walked through and explained 1 time to the group and then a demo will be performed.
 Rider order will go from the highest rider number to the lowest.